Sample Working Cattle on the Lucky Seven Ranch Worksheet

 By Shannon Jackson

-1 Well, hello, everyone.
+1 Hello, everyone.
 Welcome to the Lucky Seven Ranch.
-I'm glad you could come to visit our family operation here in north-central Idaho.
+I'm glad you could come to visit our family operation here in central Idaho.
 My husband, Mike, is a third generation rancher on this property.
-His grandfather came to Idaho from Nebraska during the Great Depression.
+His grandfather came to Idaho from Nebraska during the Great Depression and bought this property.
 My name is Shannon, and I'll be showing you around.

 4 The first week in May is when we brand and tattoo the calves, replace any missing ear-tags, vaccinate, put magnets in the heifers, and apply pour-on for fly and lice control.
 The branding is done in the calf chute.
 The cows go into a bigger chute.
-These are metal cage-like contraptions which hold them still.
-There are metal bars which swing down so you can do what needs to be done.
-All cattle have to have a brand in order to sell them.
+These are metal cage-like contraptions that hold them still.
+There are metal bars that swing down so we can do what needs to be done.
+All cattle have to have a brand in order to be sold.
 Our cattle all have a brand that looks like a horseshoe with a seven inside.
-We also tattoo them, each with a different number, so that if they lose their ear-tag, we can still identify the individual animal.
+We also tattoo them, each with a different number, so that if they lose their ear-tags, we can still identify the individual animal.
 The tattoo is put inside their ear.
-The ear-tag helps us match up the cows and calves.
+The ear-tags help us match up the cows and calves.
 Each pair will have the mother's identification number (or name) on it.

 For the complete story with questions: click here for printable